Movies About Coffee - A List

 These movies are beautiful, they're informative, they take us inside the core of the industry, and they inspire us.

-So here's a list I created for you that is really worth watching, each with a link to their trailer:
+So here's a list that, I think, is really worth watching, each with a link to their trailer or website:

 The movie is a love letter to, and meditation on, specialty coffee.
 It examines what it takes, and what it means, for coffee to be defined as “specialty.”
 The film whisks audiences on a trip around the world, from farms in Honduras and Rwanda to coffee shops in Tokyo, Portland, Seattle, San Francisco, and New York.
 Through the eyes and experiences of farmers and baristas, the film offers a unique overview of all the elements—the processes, preferences, and preparations; traditions old and new—that come together to create the best cups.
 This is a film that bridges gaps both intellectual and geographical, evoking flavor and pleasure, and providing both as well. https://www.youtube.com/watch?v=VckDaVJgOLU